Welcome To Tipnut's Craft Room: Inspiration / Resources

 In This Archive

 - Baby Goodies

 - Vintage Embroidery

-I like having a small cutting mat at the side of my desk to use for all sorts of things: measuring, gluing, assembling small projects & some cutting too.
+I find it beneficial to have a small cutting mat at the side of my desk to use for all sorts of things: measuring, gluing, assembling projects & some cutting too.
 A piece of parchment paper over top will keep it clean for messier tasks.

-I really like these blocking mats, they have grid lines, can arrange in custom shapes & break down into invidual squares for easy storage.
+I really like these blocking mats, they feature grid lines, can be arranged in custom shapes & break down into individual squares for easy storage.
 They don't smell either!
-(This can be an issue with some brands).
+(Common issue with some brands).

 - How To Make A Microwave Heating Bag

 - DIY Soap Making Notes From Beginner To Advanced

 - 50+ Free Apron Patterns You Can Make

 - Scrap Happy: More Than 50 Fabric Scraps & Remnant Ideas